 We are starting to make the transition from using paper towels to cloth towels.
 We’re not 100% there yet; I’m weary about using the cloth towels for everything.
 As it turns out, microwaved cheese does not clean off well from a cloth towel.

-We’re using these terry cloth towels, and you can get a pack of 50 for around $20, at the time of this post being published.
+We’re using these terry cloth towels, and you can get a pack of 50 towels for around $20, at the time this post was published.

 How much can I save?